Getting Started in 3mm: FAQ

 This depends very much on your taste, experience and inclinations.
 For steam locomotive buffs, some very high quality etched locomotive kits are available complete with fittings, for example those derived from Malcolm Mitchell 4mm kits, but they take time and skill to complete, and even with experience you may prefer to start with something fairly simple.
 The Society lists, and those of Worsley Works, 3SMR and Finney&Smith are worth browsing.
 Many recent kits now employ fold up chasses which are quickly and easily assembled, and some these can be used with older kits.

 If you're into diesel or electric, look at the offerings of Worsley Works, Bruce Smetham, and others.
-For example, you could take the Worsley Works Class 58, add a Bruce Hoyle set of whitemetal castings, and power it with suitable bogies from the range produced by Andrew Shillito.
-Bruce Smetham produces cast resin bodies for a number of first generation diesels, including a Western, and a Class 20; again Andrew Shillito's power bogies can be used.
+For example, you could take the Worsley Works Class 58, add a Bruce Hoyle set of whitemetal castings (now obtainable from the Society), and power it with suitable bogies from say the ranges offered by 3SMR.
+Bruce Smetham produces cast resin bodies for a number of first generation diesels, including a Western, and a Class 20.
 Worsley Works also does an extensive range of etched multiple unit kits.

 14 What would be a good coach to start with?